raduloov/react-native-movies-app/README.md

   ![Create an account or log in](https://media.giphy.com/media/qnc2vv2QYJ6GxAtgEF/giphy.gif)
 - Add to favorites and the favorites section <br />
   ![Create an account or log in](https://media.giphy.com/media/o8mjeKRENjs6yGg2v4/giphy.gif)
-- Upload a profile picture and the profile sectiom <br />
+- Upload a profile picture and the profile section <br />
   ![Create an account or log in](https://media.giphy.com/media/TDW8Ok91a4aOoKF86w/giphy.gif)

 ## Usage